samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

         }
     }
 ```
+Here we are registring for changes only if we are authorized to access photo library.

 Similarly lets unregister from the ChangeObserver in the deinit method.
 Add this anywhere in the marked Init section of your AlbumVC:
 ```swift
 deinit {